perladvent/perldotcom/content/article/installing-all-perls-on-macos.md

 ivsize='8';
 ```

 Or run a one-liner.
-This one outputs the value of `$^V` and I can quickly see that *perl5.8.9* is the one that doesn't have it since it was added in v5.10.
+This one outputs the value of `$^V` and I can quickly see that *perl5.8.9* is the one that doesn't have it since it was changed in v5.10 from being a packed string to being a version object.

 ```
 $ allperl -le 'print $^V'